Open-Source-CQUT/govm/README.md

 https://go.dev/dl/?mode=json&include=all
 ```

-It should be difficult for Chinese users to access, but this is a configurable item, modify it according to the following command
+Modify it according to the following command

 ```bash
 $ govm cfg -w listapi=your_cdn